icon-project/iconex_chrome_extension/README.md

 ##### Install Modules

-You can install modules with npm (Node.js v7.10 or later):
+You can install modules with npm (Node.js v7.10 or later, LTS recommended):

 ```sh
 # Install dependencies